wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

    * Free development environments called "orgs" (organizations). (no 7 day trials)
    * Fine-grained access control
    * Extensible UI with clicks or code
-   * Free, full-featured copy of the Salesforce1 mobile Platform introduced 2013
    * API-first to integrate anything with everything
    * Innovation in Machine Learning for personalization, Analytics
    * Innovation in object recognition